-I had my first experience with ramen eggs at a local Asian restaurant that, sadly, has since went out of business.
+I had my first experience with ramen eggs at a local Asian restaurant that, sadly, has since gone out of business.

-I remembered how the dark marinade permeated deep into the white of the egg.
+I remembered how the ramen egg marinade permeated deep into the white of the egg.

 Plus, the texture of the custardy yolk was fabulous.